 One of Yale-NUS’ distinct qualities is its close-knit residential community.
 On-campus housing is guaranteed for students for all four years.
 Students are randomly placed into one of three Residential Colleges (Saga, Elm and Cendana).

-On our campus, there are comfortable personal living spaces, common areas designed to facilitate bonding and a modern dining hall with outdoor seating.
+On our campus, there are comfortable personal living spaces, common areas designed to facilitate bonding and a modern dining hall.
 You will also have easy access to administrative and faculty offices, and a vibrant community of neighbours and classmates.